ShardianLabs/EphemeralNet/docs/cli-command-reference.md

 - Command options:
   - `--out <path>`: Destination file or directory.
 Defaults to `--fetch-default-dir` or the current directory.
   - `--direct-only`: Use discovery hints/fallbacks exclusively.
 Skips the local daemon/DHT fallback.
+  - `--transport-only`: Attempt only transport/tcp hints.
+If none succeed the command fails without contacting control endpoints or the local daemon.
+  - `--control-fallback`: Skip transport hints entirely and jump straight to control-plane hints/fallback URIs (legacy behaviour).
   - `--bootstrap-token <value>`: Provide a precomputed PoW token when discovery endpoints demand one.
 Useful for air-gapped token solvers.
   - `--bootstrap-max-attempts <n>`: Cap the number of nonce attempts when auto-solving PoW tokens (default `250000`).
   - `--no-bootstrap-auto-token`: Disable automatic PoW solving.
 Use with `--bootstrap-token` when you want to supply your own nonce.